 All these [regulations] refer to what is destroyed by being used up; they are human commands and doctrines.Colossians 2:22(HCSB)

-There are many appealing philosophies; human commands; Jewish procedures and aesthetic practices that can deceive a believer into wrong thinking and cause them to adopt unbiblical ways, particularly with regard to food and drink; customs like circumcision; a fascination with angels; visions and feelings or the requirement to adopt sabbath-day rules or the mandatory participation in feast days.
+There are many appealing philosophies, human commands, Jewish procedures, and aesthetic practices, that can deceive a believer into wrong thinking and cause them to adopt unbiblical ways, particularly with regard to food and drink, customs like circumcision, a fascination with angels, visions and feelings, the requirement to adopt sabbath-day rules, or the mandatory participation in feast days.

-However, Paul warns us that these are not things that make us better Christians or develops spirituality.
-He counsels us not to be tricked into adopting them as a barometer for spiritual maturity, which can only be found in Christ.
-He is the Head of the Body, which is the Church, and it is thorough Him we are nourished and knit together as we grow in grace and in a knowledge of our Lord and Saviour.
+However, Paul warns us that these are not things that make us better Christians or develops our spirituality.
+He counsels us not to be tricked into adopting these things as a barometer for spiritual maturity, which can only be found in Christ.
+He is the Head of the Body, which is the Church, and it is through Him we are nourished and knit together as we grow in grace and in a knowledge of our Lord and Saviour.

-Paul had already made it clear, in this passage that such activities are worldly philosophies, based on the elemental forces of the world, and not founded on Christ, Who is the Author and Finisher of our faith.
-He explains the only way to attain spiritual maturity is through faith - first:- being justified by grace through faith in Christ and second:- by living a sanctified life of faith in Christ, day by day - through the power of the indwelling Holy Spirit.
+Paul had already made it clear, in this passage, that such activities are worldly philosophies based on the elemental forces of the world and not founded on Christ Who is the Author and Finisher of our faith.
+He explains the only way to attain spiritual maturity is through faith - 1) being justified by grace through faith in Christ and 2) by living a sanctified life of faith in Christ, day by day, through the power of the indwelling Holy Spirit.

-Although there is nothing necessarily wrong or sinful when participating in certain ceremonies or eating particular foods, the problem arises when a believer thinks religious rules and regulation must be added to our initial salvation, or the process of sanctification - where we are conformed day by day into the image and likeness of Christ, through the power of the indwelling Spirit.
+Although there is nothing necessarily wrong or sinful when participating in certain ceremonies or eating particular foods, the problem arises when a believer thinks religious rules and regulations must be added to our initial salvation or the process of sanctification - where we are conformed, day by day, into the image and likeness of Christ through the power of the indwelling Spirit.

-Heavenly Father, Thank You for the ministry and epistles of Paul and for the many truths that I can learn, when I have eyes to see, ears to hear, and a heart that is willing to learn.
-Keep me from getting deceived by any appealing philosophies; human commands or religious procedures which I realise can so easily pull me into legalistic practices.
-Thank You that reconciliation with God is an accomplished fact, and that nothing needs to be added to my faith in Him for the forgiveness of sins - thank You in Jesus' name, AMEN.
+Heavenly Father, thank You for the ministry and epistles of Paul, and for the many truths that I can learn when I have eyes to see, ears to hear, and a heart that is willing to learn.
+Keep me from getting deceived by any appealing philosophies, human commands, or religious procedures, which I realise can so easily pull me into legalistic practices.
+Thank You that reconciliation with God is an accomplished fact and that nothing needs to be added to my faith in Him for the forgiveness of sins.
+In Jesus' name, AMEN.